libben/the-ocean/ProjectDocument.md

 **Describe the default input configuration.**

+#### Controllers

+#### TopDownMovement(PlayerTopDownMovement.cs)

+This script was used to control the player when they are in the submarine.
+This includes the execute commands when a key is pressed.

+#### Puzzle Level Scripts

+Used PlayerInput.cs and PlayerController.cs.
+PlayerInput.cs labeled out the keys used to move the player while PlayerController.cs dealt with the physics system of the player.

+For this project we had two different types of input for our character.

+#### Puzzle Levels

+When solving puzzles, we used the arrow keys and WASD keys to move our player.

+* Up arrow and W where used to jump

+* Right arrow and D where used to move the character right

+* Left arrow and a A were used to move the player left
+* Z key was used to change worlds
+* X key was used to use the gravity gun

+#### Ocean Level

+On the other hand we had different inputs when the player is moving in their submarine.
+For the submarine controls, we wanted to use a top down controls so the user can explore the whole map.
+Once again we decided to use the arrow keys and WASD keys.

+* Up arrow and W were used to move the submarine forward in the direction that it is facing
+* Right arrow and D key were used to rotate the submarine in a clockwise direction
+* Left arrow and A key were used to rotate the submarine in the counter clockwise direction
+* Z key was used to change worlds

+#### Main Menu

+For the main menu the player can press the new game button to start the game or the credits button to view the credits of the game.

+#### Navigating through text

+We used the 'E' key to navigate the player through text boxes when they appear.

 **Add an entry for each platform or input style your project supports.**
+Our game currently supports unity games on a Windows, Linux, or Mac machine.
+Our project can only support keyboard commands.
+If we had more time, we thought about moving the controls to a PS4 controller or some other handheld controller.

 ## Game Logic